nwj/nwj.sh/content/about.md

 ## Me

 I am a software developer and engineering manager living in NYC.
-Since 2014, I have worked at [Braze](https://www.braze.com), where I manage a group of engineering teams.
+From 2014-2024, I worked at [Braze](https://www.braze.com), where I managed a group of engineering teams.
 In a prior life, I worked as a policy analyst for the New York State Governor's Office.
 And before that, I studied history and philosophy at Swarthmore College.

 ### Web Presence